 We know some of the answers to the questions above, whether we’d like to admit it or not.
 We know why.
 We know that this life is hard and cruel and relentless.
 We know that is it not always so easy to just make it a great day.
 We know that sometimes it is simply exhausting to be alive.
 Once you can admit that you know that truth, the next step is deciding how you are going to respond.

 You can cry yourself to sleep every night.
 That’s perfectly okay.
-You can let yourself get stuck on the loop of why and fall into the dark hole of grief.
+You can let yourself get stuck on the loop of why and fall into the deep, dark hole of grief.
+Fine.
 You can crawl into bed and hide from the world because you can’t imagine a life without her.
-You can choose to stop.
-And sometimes, that is what you will need to do, for a little while at least.
+Yes, you can choose to stop.
+And sometimes, that may be what you will need to do, for a little while at least.
 But the world is going to keep on spinning.
 Time is going to continue to pass and she will still be gone.

 So even if it takes every ounce of strength you have, I dare you to get out bed in the morning.
 I dare you to try find some small, beautiful thing each day to focus on.
 I dare you to remember her and smile, laugh.
 The day doesn’t need be great, it just needs to be okay until tomorrow.